LCVcode/SidecarWriteup/writeup.md

 ## Obstacles / Feedback
 ### [Lack of One-Off Commands](https://github.com/canonical/pebble/issues/37)
 * Executing one-off commands via pebble would remove all manual steps required for deployment of Pulsar.
+* Use a work around to achieve this effect

 ### Networking problems when using cluster IP after Juju version 2.9.7 - [LP#1943786](https://bugs.launchpad.net/juju/+bug/1943786)
 * After Juju version 2.9.7, applications have cluster IPs.